pravg-amd/shark-ai/docs/programming_guide.md

 model.
 Usually we have some ground-truth reference.
 This can be an external model.
 E.g. a model from Hugging Face's [transformers](https://huggingface.co/docs/transformers) package.
-It may be another variant of the same model in SHARK Tank.
+It may be another variant of the same model in amdshark Tank.
 For example a variant in higher numerical precision.

 We can employ binary search to find the source of the numerical error,